-Another new start-up from China that goes by the name ‘Byton’, showcased their new “intelligent electric vehicle” concept at the CES 2018 in Las Vegas.
+Another new start-up from China that goes by the name ‘Byton’ showcased its new “intelligent electric vehicle” concept at the CES 2018 in Las Vegas.

 Passengers at the front are welcomed by a massive 49-inch coast-to-coast “Shared Experience Display”, that features gesture control and voice recognition among others.
-There is an on-board bandwidth of up to 1000 Mbps.
-The car features facial recognition camera on the B-pillar for unlocking the vehicle.
+There is an onboard bandwidth of up to 1000 MBPS.
+The car features a facial recognition camera on the B-pillar for unlocking the vehicle.

-Moving on to the powertrain, there is a single rear motor which makes about 272 hp and gets 250 miles, and there’s an option of dual motor with 476 hp and 325 mile range.
+Moving on to the powertrain, there is a single rear motor that makes about 272 hp and gets 250 miles (402 km), and there’s also an option of dual motor with 476 hp and 325 miles (523 km) range.

-Byton’s intelligent electric car will be manufactured at the company’s plant in Nanjing, China and available in China in 2019.
+Byton’s “intelligent electric car” will be manufactured at the company’s plant in Nanjing, China and will be available in China in 2019.
 The car will be available in the U.S. and Europe in 2020.
 A sedan and multi-purpose vehicle (MPV) will be designed and produced based on the same platform, the company said.

-Byton said, the management team is made up of the world’s top experts from China, Europe and the U.S., all of whom have held senior management positions in such innovative companies as BMW, Tesla, Google and Apple.
+Byton said, the management team is made up of the world’s top experts from China, Europe and the U.S., all of whom have held senior management positions in companies such as BMW, Tesla, Google and Apple.